QubesOS/qubes-doc/developer/debugging/windows-debugging.md

 > System Uptime: not available
 > ~~~

-# Debugging HVMs in the Qubes R4.0
+# Debugging HVMs in the PedOS R4.0

 There are two main issues to be adopted to get all things to work in the R4.0.